-Callum Nowlan-Dias is a London-based Web Developer and Technologist.
+Callum Nowlan-Dias is a London-based Web Developer.
 He has worked with ESA (European Space Agency) and as a Research Assistant for the University of Southampton where he graduated.
 Always interested to hear of new opportunities, so please get in touch.

 An image-led portfolio site for make-up artist Anna Neugebauer.
 The website features a novel image viewer to browse through the collection of images.